 The economic analysis measures the Project's impacts on the well-being of society.
 It compares the situation with and without the Project and calculates the incremental benefits and costs to society resulting from implementing it.
-Meanwhile, the financial analysis focuses on the financial impact of the Project on the Cree Communities, the Provincial Government and the private sector, i.e., the concessionaire for the railway operation.
+Meanwhile, the financial analysis focuses on the financial impact of the Project on the owner and the operator of the transportation infrastructure.
 Figure 11-1 shows the overall VEI approach to carrying out the economic and financial analysis and how it integrates the relevant study tasks, data, and information.